Film Photography News — March 2022 Recap

 Kodak was able to pull off the re-introduction of Ektachrome E100 back in 2018, thanks to the still-fresh blueprints in the hands of the largest film manufacturer on the planet.
 But Film Ferrania, in contrast, tried for nearly a decade and failed to bring back the famed Italian colour slide film.

 No film manufacturer has the same journey, of course.
-Film Ferrania managed to turn abandoned buildings into a film manufacturing plant (that currently makes black and white film), Kodak is the biggest fish in our tiny pond, CineStill have shown themselves to be masters of collaboration, and Fugufilm decided to push whatever resources at their disposal to an absolute limit.
+Film Ferrania managed to turn abandoned buildings into a film manufacturing plant (that currently makes black-and-white film), Kodak is the biggest fish in our tiny pond, CineStill have shown themselves to be masters of collaboration, and Fugufilm decided to push whatever resources at their disposal to an absolute limit.

 So what will the new slide film is going to look like?